 7. Helps with Carpal Tunnel Syndrome

-Recent studies confirm the use of this anti-inflammatory enzyme for the reduction of symptoms associated with carpal tunnel syndrome.
+Recent studies confirm the use of this enzyme for the reduction of symptoms associated with carpal tunnel syndrome.

 8. Other Potential Benefits